Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 Furthermore, the thermostat housing includes the off-centered water passage to help the thermostat valve to connect the housing with the passage center line.

-The ideals is that the centers of the valve and of the water passage are arranged in a line, though the NA8C thermostat cannot send the coolant smoothly as the minimum-sized main valve is extremely off-centered to place the sub.
+The ideal is that the centers of the valve and of the water passage are arranged in a line, though the NA8C thermostat cannot send the coolant smoothly as the minimum-sized main valve is extremely off-centered to place the sub.

 Photo 8 indicates that the NA8C thermovalve is too off-centered to set to the center of the water channel.